Help from the council with harassment and illegal eviction

 Be ready to tell them:

-The council will be in a better position to take action against your landlord if you have this evidence.
+It will be easier for the council to take action against your landlord if you have this information.

 Find out about how to keep a record of harassment.